nocomplexity/0complexity/principles.md

 ### Rationale

-Models are possible in many ways.
-But you SHOULD choose to create a model that not only you but also your stakeholders understand.
-Create a model that simulates all the effects that you think are important.
-E.g. create an architecture model, a security view, a privacy model, a threat model, a process model, a data model, an interaction model, a governance model, a cost model or any type of model that steers development in the desired direction.
+Models can be created in many ways.
+However, you SHOULD choose to develop a model that is understandable not only to you but also to your stakeholders.
+Design a model that simulates all the effects you consider important.
+For example, you could create an architecture model, a security view, a privacy model, a threat model, a process model, a data model, an interaction model, a governance model, a cost model, or any other type of model that guides development in the desired direction.

 ### Implications